mkieblesz/local-workspace/README.md

     127.0.0.1     es
     ```

+3. Update list of repos in `repolist` file.

+    Each line should have following format `<repo-name>@<version>`.
+Version can be git `branch`, `tag`, `release` or `commit hash`.
+If no version is specified default branch is pulled as in github.

 ## Usage

 First run `make clone update patch` to clone, setup environment and patch with new files all repos defined in `repolist`.
+If you want to omit certain repos from your workflow you can comment them out with `#`.

 ### Services on host and dbs in docker